alexandru/shifter/README.md

 # Shifter

-Common infrastructure for our web-services built on top of the JVM and Scala.

-Warning: Highly unstable, often breaks.
+Toolkit for building lean and mean web services in Scala.

 ## Quick Description